Springfield, Massachusetts: Public schools (K–12)

 Springfield has the second-largest school district in Massachusetts and in New England.
 It operates 38 elementary schools, six high schools, six middle schools (6–8), and seven specialized schools.
 The main high schools in the city include the High School of Commerce, Springfield Central High School, Roger L Putnam Vocational-Technical High School, and the Springfield High School of Science and Technology, better known as Sci-Tech.
-There are also two charter secondary schools in the City of Springfield: SABIS International, which ranks among the top 5% of high schools nationally in academic quality, and the Hampden Charter School of Science.
+There are also two charter secondary schools in the City of Springfield: Springfield International Charter School (SICS), formerly SABIS International, and the Hampden Charter School of Science.

 The city is required under a 1970s court order to balance schools racially, which had necessitated busing.
 However, since then, the city and the school's population has shifted and many of the neighborhoods are more integrated, calling into question the need for busing at all.

 In June 2015, Massachusetts Governor Charlie Baker announced $3.2 million in grants to three underperforming middle schools in Springfield.